cknd/stackprinter/README.md

 # Usage

 ## Exception logging
 To replace the default python crash printout, call `set_excepthook()` somewhere.
-This will print detailed stacktraces for any uncaught exception (to stderr, by default).
+This will print detailed stacktraces for any uncaught exception except KeyboardInterrupts (to stderr, by default).
 You could also [make this permanent for your python installation](#making-it-stick).

 ```python
 import stackprinter